marxin/texi2rst-generated/sphinx/gccint/rtl-representation/registers-and-memory.rst

   been tested.
 Anyone wishing to support such a platform in the future may be confronted with code rot.

-  .. index:: scratch

-  .. index:: scratch operands
+  .. index:: scratch, scratch operands

 :samp:`(scratch:{m})`
   This represents a scratch register that will be required for the